svikashk/docs/guide/account-structure.md

 Boards in Zepel let you and your team track progress of your work items.
 A Board ideally represents a workflow each item flows through.

-Since most features require members from other disciplines to get involved, you can have multiple Boards in your project, so everyone can work just the way they want.
+Since most features require members from other disciplines to get involved, you can have multiple Boards in your squad, so everyone can work just the way they want.

 ![Boards in Zepel](/guide/assets/uploads/zepel-boards.png "Boards in Zepel")